kbumadianne/homework12/README.md

 ## Libraries Used ##

 Leaflet.js: A leading open-source JavaScript library for mobile-friendly interactive maps.
-Map tiles are sourced from Stadia Maps and OpenTopoMap.
+Map tiles are sourced from Street Maps and OpenTopoMap.
 D3.js: A JavaScript library for manipulating documents based on data, used here to fetch and process the GeoJSON earthquake data.